 If you use a schema to define the configuration, this often has the additional advantage, that configuration can be validated with that schema.

-TYPO3 does not use an explicit schema for all configuration methods.
+TYPO3 does not use an explicit schema for most configuration methods.
 Often, the parsing and validation is done in the PHP source.

-- TypoScript constant syntax is used to define Extension Configuration.
+- TypoScript constant syntax is used to define Extension Configuration in the